geekpiehpc/SC20-MemXCT/README.md

 - Shell scripts for tuning the parameters on CPU and GPU, comparing performance on single CPU and GPU, and test scalability of weak scaling and strong scaling are put in the `run/script` folder separately.
 - To run the script, e.g. the script `run_tune_params.sh`, one can execute command `./run_tune_params.sh`.
 Each result of specific parameters are saved in a log file in the `run/output` folder.

+## Publication

+This reproducibility experimental result was performed during the Student Cluster Competition 2020 (SC-20) by the GeekPie_HPC team from ShanghaiTech University.
+We thank our shepherds and the reviewers for their constructive feedback.
+We thank the support from ShanghaiTech University.
+We also want to thank our co-advisor, Mr. Yingdong Zhang from the Library and Information Technology Center, ShanghaiTech University.